 When considering development proposals, the Waste Planning Authority will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
-It will work proactively with applicants to find solutions which mean that proposals can be approved where appropriate to secure development that improves the economic, social and environmental conditions in the area.
+It will work proactively with applicants to promote the circular economy and find solutions which mean that proposals can be approved where appropriate to secure development that improves the economic, social and environmental conditions in the area.
+(MM3.2)